HYCHAIN/wallet/README.md

-# HYTOPIA Smart Contract Wallet
+# HYCHAIN Smart Contract Wallet

-The HYTOPIA Smart Contract Wallet is a sophisticated and secure solution for managing user accounts on the blockchain.
+The HYCHAIN Smart Contract Wallet is a sophisticated and secure solution for managing user accounts on the blockchain.
 It leverages a multi-signer authority model, gasless transactions, and a unique Session authorization implementation.
 The wallet conforms to several standards including EIP-1271 for smart contract signatures, EIP-4337 for account abstraction, and EIP-1967 for beacon proxies.
-This allows HYTOPIA to create, transact, and manage users' accounts without holding total custody over their assets.
+This allows HYCHAIN to create, transact, and manage users' accounts without holding total custody over their assets.

 ## Initialization, Building and Testing